zhenning/riak_wiki/pages/Riak/Operations/Upgrading/Upgrading-from-Riak-Search.md

 ## Upgrading from Riak Search <0.14.2

-As mentioned, when moving from older versions of Riak Search to Riak 1.0, rolling upgrades are not recommended.
-The entire cluster must be shut down, each node upgraded to Riak 1.0.
+As previously mentioned, when moving from older versions of Riak Search to Riak 1.0, rolling upgrades are not recommended.
+The entire cluster must be shut down, and each node upgraded to Riak 1.0.
 As above, each `app.config` must be modified to enabled Search.